SAP-archive/cloud-sample-spaceflight-java/-exercises-/03-ConnectService/README.md

    Save the file.

+2. **Run the service again**

+   <p align="center"><img width="480" src="res/pic321.png" alt="Run Java app"> </p>

-   > Now, for each new booking created, the respective customer record is going to fetched and saved to the local database.
+   > Now, for each new booking created, the respective customer record is going to be fetched and saved to the local database.

    To create a booking, we need a UI, though.
 Let's do this real quick in the next section.

-2. **Run the service again**

-   <p align="center"><img width="480" src="res/pic321.png" alt="Run Java app"> </p>

 ### 6. Create bookings for S/4 customers